This post contains affiliate links.

 But Save the Cat offers more than just insight on storytelling.
 It’s an inspiring and entertaining read.
 I constantly found myself wanting to set the book aside so I could go write, but I also wanted to keep turning the pages so I could absorb more techniques and ideas.

 Technically, Save the Cat is a screenwriting book.
 Along with Syd Field’s Screenplay, it’s a Hollywood staple — not just for screenwriters but also for directors and producers.
-But Save the Cat goes beyond screenwriting and delves into the art of storytelling.
+However, Save the Cat goes beyond screenwriting and delves into the art of storytelling.
 Therefore, most of the concepts in the book are applicable to all kinds of storytellers, including novelists.

 Warning: Save the Cat is very much about writing screenplays that will sell and doing so efficiently.
 Therefore, the book takes an approach that is more commercial than artistic, but Snyder leaves plenty of room for artistry.